Martha Marcy May Marlene

+Martha Marcy May Marlene premiered at the 2011 Sundance Film Festival on January 21, 2011, where Durkin won the Directing Award, before it received a limited release in theatres starting October 21.
+The film received praise, particularly for the performances of Olsen and Hawkes; the former receiving nominations for Best Actress at the Critics' Choice, Independent Spirit and Satellite Awards.

 Plot

-A 22-year-old woman named Martha has been living as a member of a cult in the Catskill Mountains for two years.
-The leader of the cult, Patrick, granted her the name Marcy May upon her initiation.
-Eventually, she decides to flee and escapes into the woods, arriving at a nearby town.
-In a diner restaurant, she is confronted by Watts, a cult member, who attempts to persuade her to return, but when she refuses, he lets her leave.
-Martha calls her sister Lucy, who picks her up and takes her to the vacation lake house in Connecticut that she shares with her husband, a successful and wealthy architect named Ted.
+A 22-year-old woman named Martha has been abused by a cult in the Catskill Mountains for two years.
+The patriarch, Patrick, named her Marcy May.
+She escapes into the woods, arriving at a nearby town.
+In a diner, she is confronted by Watts, a cult member, who attempts to persuade her to return, but when she refuses, he lets her leave.
+Martha calls her sister, Lucy, who picks her up and takes her to the vacation lake house in Connecticut that she shares with her husband, a successful architect named Ted.

-While staying with Lucy and Ted at the lake house, Martha begins exhibiting strange behavior by skinny dipping in a public lake, sleeping all the time, not eating, and arguing with her sister and brother-in-law about how to live, specifically arguing over the need for career and possessions.
+Martha exhibits strange behavior by skinny dipping in public, sleeping all the time, not eating, and arguing with Lucy and Ted about how to live, specifically arguing over the need for career and possessions.
 Lucy reveals she abandoned Martha and is now attempting to get her back into her life, while she and Ted are also trying to have their own child.
-One night, Martha climbs into bed with Ted and Lucy while they are having sex, angering Ted.
-Martha then attempts to phone the cult, but hangs up when one of the female members answers using the code name "Marlene Lewis".
+One night, Martha climbs into bed with Ted and Lucy while they are having sex, angering Ted and Lucy.
+Martha attempts to phone the cult because she misses them, but she hangs up when cult matriarch Katie answers using the code name "Marlene Lewis."